darcydjr/anvil/README.md

 - **Clear Requirements**: Use Functional and Non-Functional requirement tables with priorities
 - **Status Configuration**: Set Analysis Review and Design Review to "Required" for comprehensive implementation
 - **Directory Structure**: Organize specifications in logical system/component folders for Claude to navigate
-- **Regular Sync**: Refresh Ford Anvil after implementation phases to see updated statuses
+- **Regular Sync**: Refresh Anvil after implementation phases to see updated statuses

 ## Features